-A number of new standards, amendments to standards and interpretations is not yet mandatorily effective for annual periods ending on 31 December 2016 and has not been applied in preparation of the separate financial statements.
-Impact of new standards on the separate financial statements was presented below.
+A number of new standards, amendments to standards and interpretations is not yet mandatorily effective for annual periods ending on 31 December 2017 and has not been applied in preparation of the separate financial statements.

 2. 2.
 1 Standards and Interpretations approved by the European Union that are not yet effective as at the end of the reporting period